Select Page

 The share farming agreement should be in two parts – standard clauses and non-standard clauses that will vary, depending on what the parties have agreed.

-Next steps: our model code of practice includes a share dairy farming agreement which you can tailor to your situation.
+Next steps: Our model code of practice includes a share dairy farming agreement which you can tailor to your situation.

 Renewal and renegotiation of an agreement